If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 - 1 4 oz can diced chilies

-- 2 lbs chicken breasts and/or thighs (a mixture gives the best flavor)
+- 2 lbs chicken breast chicken tenderloins, or chicken thighs (a mixture gives the best flavor)

 - 4 cups chicken stock or broth